 At Pridgeon & Zoss, PLLC, we understand how a penalty from the IRS can cause stress and disruption in your life.
 The government will review your personal and business assets, contact your bank and employees, and basically intrude on every aspect of your life.
 Protecting your interests requires a strong defense, and our lawyers have years of experience protecting client rights in tax controversies.

 To schedule a consultation to discuss your case, please contact us today.
-We serve clients throughout Minnesota and western Wisconsin from our offices in Edina and St. Anthony and look forward to assisting you with your TFRP situation.
+We serve clients throughout Minnesota and western Wisconsin from our offices in Edina and Roseville and look forward to assisting you with your TFRP situation.